 The Rev. Dr. H. Paul Santmire is a historian and pastoral scholar in the disciplines of ecological theology, environmental ethics, and Christian spirituality.
 Widely recognized for his contributions to this field for more than 40 years, he is the author of Brother Earth: Nature, God, and Ecology in a Time of Crisis (1970), a groundbreaking study, among the first of its kind.
 He has lectured throughout the U.S., in seminary, university, congregational, and a variety of ecumenical and denominational settings.
-His latest book, Before Nature: A Christian Spirituality (Minneapolis: Fortress Press, 2014), has been endorsed by a wide variety of pastoral practitioners and academic theologians.
+His book, Before Nature: A Christian Spirituality (Minneapolis: Fortress Press, 2014), was endorsed by a wide variety of pastoral practitioners and academic theologians.

 His historical overview of Christian theologies of nature, The Travail of Nature: the Ambiguous Ecological Promise of Christian Theology (1985), published in Fortress Press’s prestigious Theology and the Sciences series, has been called a “little classic” by Philip Hefner, a leading theological participant in North American religion and science dialogues.

 The eminent process theologian John Cobb has said that this work is “a fair, historically responsible assessment of the view of nature in the tradition of Christian theology” that allows Christians “in full responsibility to their heritage… to bring the church onto the side of ecological sensitivity.”

 Of the same book, the renowned historian Lynn White, Jr. wrote: “Anyone, agnostic or religious, who wants to understand public attitudes toward ecology and how the very considerable force of religion in America may continue to shape them will enjoy and profit by this unusual book.”